 PrerequisitesSome previous experience of hoof trimming is required to undertake this course

-The module consists of five days training with two days at the Rural Innovation Centre and three days on-farm.
+The module consists of five days training (The first day Monday will be online via Zoom, day 2 at John Oldacre Rural Innovation Centre and the final three days on-farm).

 The course will be made up of demonstrations and discussion/problem solving exercise sessions linking theory and practice.
 There is also a large element of practical foot trimming.

-**Please make sure you bring with you enough personal protective equipment (PPE) e.g. clean overalls, boots for the week.
-You will not be allowed to wear the same PPE you wear on the first two days, on cadaver feet, for the last three days, on-farm, for biosecurity reasons.
+**Please make sure you bring adequate personal protective equipment (PPE) e.g. clean overalls, boots for the week.
+You may prefer to bring your own trimming crush and grinders.
+You will not be allowed to wear the same PPE you wear on the first two days (on cadaver feet) for the last three days on-farm, for biosecurity reasons.